Skilled Guidance with U Visas and VAWA Petitions in Illinois

 Immigrants who are victims of abuse or serious crimes often fail to report such incidents for fear of deportation/removal.
 Unfortunately, this causes numerous crimes to go unreported each year.
 For those in this situation, there is relief available under immigration law.
 U visas are available for victims of certain crimes, while victims of domestic violence may petition for relief under the Violence Against Women Act (VAWA).
 U visas and VAWA petitions can be complicated, and it is best to consult with an experienced immigration attorney to review your options.

-At Mevorah Law Offices LLC, we have extensive experience with U visas, VAWA petitions, and other types of immigration matters in Chicago and throughout Northern Illinois.
+At Mevorah & Giglio Law Offices, we have extensive experience with U visas, VAWA petitions, and other types of immigration matters in Chicagoland and throughout Northern Illinois.
 Our award-winning lawyers frequently represent clients before USCIS and ICE, and we have in-depth knowledge of the inner workings of these agencies.
 We understand that when you have been abused or the victim of a crime and worried about your immigration status, you may not know where to turn for help.
 We take the time to thoroughly examine your case and identify the best options for relief.
 Our attorneys are compassionate and offer skilled guidance to help you through this difficult time.

 U Visa Requirements